MicrosoftEdge/WebNNUtils/OnnxConverter/Readme.md

 that are require those arguments to be JSNumbers.
 CPUGraphPartitioner.py walks through the generated code and annotates such ops that need to produce CPU values with cpu_ prefix.
 These ops will then used the polyfilled version of the op from CpuOps.js.

-Why do we have non cpu_ annotated software ops then ?
+Why do we have non-`cpu_` annotated software ops, then?
 These are either for decomposition or to handle this case where results of a shape operation are processed in a graph.
-Results of a shape operation are retained on CPU as long as possible.
+The results of a shape operation are retained on CPU for as long as possible.

 ### Summary
 The way to use OnnxConverter is to first run OnnxConverter.py > ReorderModel.py > CPUGraphPartitioner.py.
-The resulting file can be referenced in your Html and graph loaded with loadModelGraph.
+The resulting file can be referenced in your HTML and the graph can be loaded via loadModelGraph.